 - The hash of the perceptual hash of the file (double hash; but different hash functions)

 - The encoding scheme (encrypted)

 The encoded file contains all of the information required to reconstruct the original file.
 Therefore, once decrypted, part 3. can be decoded to return the original asset.

 The DRS lives on the blockchain, and is accessed and moved/traded via the public/private key pair, similar to standard blockchain ledger entries.
 The DRS provides demonstrable, identity-based, and legal ownership of the file, along with the ability to decode and decrypt the content.
-The four hash values satisfy the three requirements outlined earlier for ownership, since they demonstrate that the owner has access and control of the file (through the public/private key pair and the encryption key) and that the file has uniqueness (through the unique encoding scheme, which is also under the control of the owner).
+The four hash values together with the (encrypted) encoding scheme satisfy the three requirements outlined earlier for ownership, since they demonstrate that the owner has access and control of the file (through the public/private key pair and the encryption key) and that the file has uniqueness (through the unique encoding scheme, which is also under the control of the owner).